 Educating employees about cyber attacks is a key measure to prevention.
 There are key indicators to watch for – like unexpected links, strange spelling in emails, and odd attachments – that indicated a communication isn’t legitimate.
 It does, however, take awareness and time to learn to notice these indicators.
 By educating employees about what to watch for in email and text messages, your organization can greatly reduce the risk of a data breach.

 Create Policies for Configuration & Password Management

 Configuration management ensures cloud services do not inadvertently expose data to the wider Internet.
-By carefully managing and track configuration changes, your organization can identify and track data breaches and data leaks.
-Most frequently configuration management applies to servers, databases and storage systems, operating systems, networks, software and apps.
+By carefully managing and tracking configuration changes, your organization can identify and track data breaches and data leaks.
+Most frequently configuration management applies to servers, databases and storage systems, operating systems, networks, software, and apps.